hervyqa/hervyqa/README.md

 Hey there 👋

 I’m **Hervy Qurrotul**, a GNU/Linux and data enthusiast, creative coder and self-proclaimed designer who specializes in visualization of data with Python and R.

-This deprecated account, currently i moving git hosting to sourcehut [https://git.sr.ht/~hervyqa](https://git.sr.ht/~hervyqa).
+1. This **deprecated account**, currently i moving git hosting to sourcehut [https://git.sr.ht/~hervyqa](https://git.sr.ht/~hervyqa).

-Want to know more about me?
+1. Want to know more about me?
 Check out my website. [https://hervyqa.dev](https://hervyqa.dev)